 7. Teenagers should help establish consequences

 When setting agreements, visualize a fence around the issue in your mind.
 For example, if the issue is time spent on social media, explain your concerns.
 Your teenager may rush through homework to get on social media.
 Or your teenager may stay up late into the night on social media.

 Define the broad guidelines (fences), and then discuss the details.
 Once they have shared their own priorities (I want to be on social media because my friends are there too), the next step is to negotiate.
 You may suggest a phone basket where everyone—including parents—places phones at a designated hour each night.
 If possible, come up with consequences for infractions together.
 “When agreements are created together, the policing of consequences will be considerably less,” says Bailey.

-8. Again, no doling out consequences when you are upset.
+8. Again, do not dole out consequences when you are upset

 “Never create consequences during or directly after highly emotionally charged times,” says Bailey.
 “Wait several hours or until the following day to discuss your agreement and what was broken.
 The goal is to make the breach an opportunity to teach them, not nail them.”